plfa/plfa.github.io/README.md

 PLFA is available as both a website and an EPUB e-book, both of which can be built on Linux and macOS.
 PLFA is written in literate Agda with [Kramdown Markdown][kramdown].

+### Git hooks

+The repository comes with several pre-commit Git hooks installed:

+ 1. The [fix-whitespace][fix-whitespace] program is run to check for whitespace violations.

+ 2. The test suite is run to check if everything type checks.

+If you don’t have [fix-whitespace][fix-whitespace] installed, you can circumvent the pre-commit Git hooks by passing `--no-verify`.

 ### Building the website

 The website version of the book is built in three stages: